-That's because HVAC load calculations require time and attention to detail, and most HVAC contractors rely on rules of thumb to determine the sizes of the cooling systems they install.
-Usually it's based on square footage of conditioned floor area, and contractors in many areas generally use about 500 or 600 square feet per ton as their rule.
+Because HVAC load calculations require time and attention to detail, so most HVAC contractors rely on rules of thumb to determine the sizes of the cooling systems they install.
+Usually it's based on square footage of conditioned floor area, and contractors in many areas generally use 400 to 600 square feet per ton as their rule.
 But every house is different.
 Even the same house rotated ninety degrees could vary in cooling load by 25% or more.

 You may think that having a bigger system is better, but the Texan way doesn't always prevail.
 In the case of air conditioning, oversized cooling systems result in: